ros2/design/articles/ros2_nodl.md

 - **name**: The name of the action.
 - **type**: The type of the action.
 Valid values are any ROS action types.
-- **server**: Whether or not the node provides an action server for the action.
-Valid values are "true" or "false".
-Defaults to "false".
-- **client**: Whether or not the node provides a client for the action.
+- **role**: The type of communication the node performs with this action.
-Valid values are "true" or "false".
-Defaults to "false".
+Valid values are "server", "client", or "both".

 #### `parameter`